USEPA/CMAQ/DOCS/Users_Guide/CMAQ_UG_ch03_preparing_compute_environment.md

 ## 3.2 Software Requirements

-In order to build the CMAQ program suite, users must install these libraries: MPI, netCDF and IOAPI.
+In order to build the CMAQ program suite, users must install these libraries in the order listed: MPI, netCDF and IOAPI.
 As always, we recommend using the latest release available at the time of your CMAQ installation.

 ## 3.2.1 Message Passing Interface (MPI) library